infor-design/enterprise/components/popupmenu/popupmenu-api.md

 ### refreshMenuItem

-Takes a pre-existing menu item and refreshes its state
+Takes a pre-existing menu item and refreshes its state.

 **Parameters**